 • Hands-on experience with a specific age group.

 • Observations by a qualified advisor.

 Accreditation is a stamp of quality that means a program meets nationally recognized guidelines for high-quality early care and education.
 Child care centers may be accredited by the National Association for the Education of Young Children (NAEYC).
 Family child care providers may be accredited through the National Association for Family Child Care (NAFCC).
 School-age programs may be accredited through the National School Age Care Alliance (NSACA).return to top

 What is KQRIS?

 The Kansas Quality Rating Improvement System (KQRIS) is a 5-Star quality rating system for child care centers, preschools, Head Start facilities, faith-based preschool programs and family child care homes.
 Participating child care programs receive a comprehensive assessment that results in a 1- to 5-Star Quality Rating (5 Stars is the highest possible rating).
 Assessment is followed with on-site technical assistance to help the program make strategic improvement to overall quality.

-KQRIS is the changing face of quality improvement in Kansas.
-Participants receive a variety of supports to assist in quality improvement efforts.
+KQRIS participants receive a variety of supports to assist in quality improvement efforts.
 Child care programs have access to a Quality Improvement (QI) Coach who can help the program set and achieve goals to make program improvements.
 Participants are eligible for quality improvement grants that can be used to purchase materials, equipment or pay for accreditation fees that will improve overall program quality.
 Staff/providers in participating KQRIS sites are eligible for college scholarships (through T.E.A.C.H.
 Early Childhood® KANSAS) and salary supplements (through Child Care WAGE$® KANSAS).

 KQRIS Rating Components